laravel/docs/container.md

     $api = resolve('HelpSpot\API');

-If you want to inject parameters into the resolving class, then you may use `makeWith` method that accepts the name of the class as the first argument and parameters in the form of an array as a second argument:
+If you want to inject parameters into the resolving class, then you may use `makeWith` method that accepts the name of the class as the first argument and parameters in the form of an associative array as a second argument:

-    $api = $this->app->makeWith('HelpSpot\API', [$param1, $param2]);
+    $api = $this->app->makeWith('HelpSpot\API', ['id' => 1]);

 <a name="automatic-injection"></a>
 #### Automatic Injection